xqwen/fastenloc/tutorial/output.md

 ### Gene-level Colocalization Probability Output

 If the signal clusters in the QTL annotation follows the naming convention ``gene_name:signal_id``, FastENLOC will generate a gene-level colocalization probability output accumulating signal-level colocalization probabilities across the gene with the ID ``gene_name``.
-A header row is included in the file.
+This file has a suffix ``enloc.gene.out`` and a header row is included.
 Below are the top lines from an example file:
 ```
  Gene            GRCP    GLCP
 ENSG00000006837         2.669e-03       3.250e-03